Last update: 7/24/2021

 Spain has a few other travel restrictions in place:

 - All travelers will undergo health screenings, which will include temperature checks, upon arrival in Spain.

 - Face masks must be worn in all public areas.

 - You may need a tourist visa to visit Spain.
 Check if you need one below.

 What’s open in Spain

 Wondering what you’ll be able to do if you visit Spain right now?
-Hotels, beaches, restaurants, and attractions are all open, but keep in mind that there will be increased restrictions for Semana Santa (Easter Holy Week), including nightly curfews and interregional travel restrictions, so be sure to check the regulations for the region(s) you will be visiting.
+Hotels, beaches, restaurants, and attractions are all open, but each region has its own restrictions, particularly for curfews and interregional travel restrictions, so be sure to check the regulations for the region(s) you will be visiting.